CosmWasm/docs-deprecated/docs/intro/composition.md

 to enable arbitrary composition of contracts with both other contracts and native modules.
 Here we will explain how the components fit together and how they can be extended.

+**Note** the text below applies to CosmWasm 0.8, which is not yet released.

 ## Terminology

 For the remainder of this article, I will make a key distinction between "Contracts" and "Native Modules".
 "Contracts" are CosmWasm code that is